-And that I still love San Francisco anyway.
+I love San Francisco and always will.
 How can you not?
 It’s arguably the most beautiful city in the United States.
 (I share the same sentiments for New York, L.A., Seattle—you get the idea, but there’s only one City by the Bay.)

-But speaking of amazing views, today I want to tell you about my takeaway from the visit and the most memorable way to see both the Bridge and the city.
+And speaking of amazing views, today I want to tell you about my takeaway from my most recent visit and the most memorable way to see both the iconic Golden Gate Bridge and the city.
 If you have an extra $200 or so to spare, it’s hard to top the epic view from a seaplane.
 Up there in the skies, it truly supports my argument that no U.S. city shines like San Francisco.

 Flying a drone anywhere near the Golden Gate Bridge is illegal and besides, the best you could do legally, if you were indeed allowed, is to fly the drone 400 feet off the ground.
 In a seaplane, you get the view from 1,000 feet above.